Minnesota Job Vacancy Key Findings

 How Many Job Vacancies Are There?

-- There are a lot of vacancies in many different fields and at many different wages throughout Minnesota.
-At 114,000 vacancies, this is the highest number ever recorded during a fall quarter.
+- There are many vacancies in many different fields and at many different wages throughout Minnesota.
+At 142,282, this is the highest number of vacancies on record in Minnesota.

-- There are slightly more job vacancies than job seekers in Minnesota.
-There are only.0.8 unemployed people (active job seekers) for every vacancies.
+- There are currently more job vacancies than job seekers in Minnesota.
+There are only 0.6 unemployed people (active job seekers) for every vacancy.

-- About 60 percent of all job vacancies, approximately 69,000, are located in the Twin Cities seven-county metro area, while the remaining 45,000 are in Greater Minnesota.
-For more information about job vacancies in a specific economic development region, click on the “change area” button in the data tool.
+- About 60 percent of all job vacancies are located in the Twin Cities seven-county metro area, while the remaining 40 percent are in Greater Minnesota.
+For more information about job vacancies in a specific economic development region, click on the "change area" button in the data tool.

 Where is the Greatest Need for Workers?